 The Chairman of Northern Dynasty Minerals is Exercising Options

-In addition to Robert Allan Dickinson, 6 other NAK executives reported Sell trades in the last month.
+In addition to Robert Allan Dickinson, 7 other NAK executives reported Sell trades in the last month.
+Over the last month, Robert Allan Dickinson has reported another 3 Sell trades on NAK for a total of $224.6K.

 See today’s analyst top recommended stocks >>

-Currently, Northern Dynasty Minerals has an average volume of 49.29M.
+NAK’s market cap is $479 million and the company has a P/E ratio of -7.10.
+Currently, Northern Dynasty Minerals has an average volume of 11.08M.
 The company has a one-year high of $2.49 and a one-year low of $0.31.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.